-The aim of the CARISSA project is to improve the uptake and use of regional climate change information in South Asia.
+The aim of the CARISSA project was to improve the uptake and use of regional climate change information in South Asia.

-Through engaging with different user groups (including impact scientists, intermediaries and decision-makers), and collaborating with regional institutions, CARISSA will build on state-of-the-art climate science to better articulate future climate risks and guide adaptation decisions.
+Through engaging with different user groups (including impact scientists, intermediaries and decision-makers), and collaborating with regional institutions, CARISSA built on state-of-the-art climate science to better articulate future climate risks and guide adaptation decisions.

-The CARISSA project is focusing on six main activities, determined following engagement with key partners and stakeholders in the region.
+The CARISSA project focused on six main activities, determined following engagement with key partners and stakeholders in the region.
 The activities are: